My readers can't comment on my blog.This complaint, as with many like it, could benefit from some structured diagnostic practice.

 - If some readers can comment on your blog, and others can't, have the readers with problems check their Blogger accounts and security settings.

-- The most likely problem cause, in this case, would be "third party cookies", although security settings, in general, can cause the same effect.
+- The most likely problem cause is "third party cookies", although many other security filters and settings can cause problems.